Dates: 01-11 September 2021 (11 days, 10 nights)

 This photo workshop is all about in-the-field field photography and situational instruction, working alongside your trip leader, and there will be no formally scheduled classroom workshops or presentations, although on trips we usually do an indoor session or two covering photography concepts and editing skills and image critiquing, weather and time allowing.
 We will always being prepared to go out to photograph the Aurora Borealis should it occur.
 Aurora Borealis viewing depends on 2 main factors: solar activity and clear weather.
 The chances of us photographing this phenomenon are very high, given that we're out for so many nights, and way away from the city of Reykjavik and the southern coast of Iceland.

 Photographic topics that will covered while shooting include nighttime and austral photography, Aurora Borealis photography, classic landscape photography composition and technique, HDR (High Dynamic Range) imagery, panoramic photography, adventure and travel photography, and slow shutter -speed effects.
-Our full 12 days and 12 nights of photography potential, allow us to see a variety of well-known Icelandic natural wonders around Akureyri, Lake Myvatn, and the central Highlands, combined with austral wonderment, enabling each participant to get the most out this once-in-a-lifetime trip.
+Our packed-full 11 days and 10 nights of photography potential, allow us to see a variety of well-known Icelandic natural wonders around Akureyri, Lake Myvatn, and the central Highlands, combined with austral wonderment, enabling each participant to get the most out this once-in-a-lifetime trip.
 In good daytime weather and clear night skies, September days can long; sometimes our groups are putting in 14+ hour days!
 A maximum group size of 8 photographers ensures you will receive ample personal photographic coaching in the field from a full time working pro, maximizing the group's flexibility and ability to shoot more places, more spontaneously based on light and weather, and provide an intimate small group adventure experience.

 Johnathan Esper of Wildernesscapes Photography LLC, based in the USA, will be leading the trip.
 Johnathan Esper of the Adirondack Mountains is the pro photographer behind the company and principle tour leader, having worked with hundreds of clients across 90+ highly successful trips spanning a decade, and beginning trips to the destination of Iceland starting in 2011.
 Johnathan ensures all trips provide unparalleled value and comprehensive itineraries, with focus on photographic field coaching, facilitating unique experiences and pushing and immersing ourselves in the locations.
 Every trip so far has facilitated once-in-a-lifetime outdoor and photographic experiences for the participants, without exception.